hrkim153/hrkim153.github.io/_pages/about.md

 Selected Projects
 ======

 This section introduces a selection of representative research projects.
-For each topic, I provide a brief overview, a description of the most recent publication, and a list of prior related publications.
+For each topic, I provide a brief overview and a description of the most recent publication.

 <div class="selected-block"></div>